Code-Institute-Submissions/smoothie-recipe-project/README.md

 I would of course like to see the usual social media icons to accompany the website, to reassure me of the company's presence on different social media platforms.
 These should be easy to find, stand out, but be in keeping with the design and feel of the website.

-Wireframes can be found in the wireframes folder.
+Wireframes for this project can be found in the wireframes folder.
-Data Schema can be found in the data schema folder.
+An example of the data Schema used can be found in the schema folder.

 ## Features